View as Map

 BK Carne Asada & Hot Dogs 1st Ave.

-This spot’s all about that awesome carne asada cooked over mesquite, giving it a rich charred flavor.
-Their tortillas are super fresh, and the carne asada is not just for tacos – you’ll find it in burros and even in a cheesy caramelo.
-And don’t sleep on their salsa bar, it’s packed with fresh goodies!
+This spot is all about cooking carne asada over mesquite, giving it a rich and charred flavor.
+The tortillas are super fresh, and the carne asada is not just for tacos – you’ll find it in burros and even in a cheesy caramelo.
+Don’t neglect the salsa bar, it’s packed with fresh goodies!

 a plate of food on a table